 - Scale of Scientific Sins: Specifically Number 3 with tingles of 4; it's even stated to be outright illegal in the book's world.
 The book, however, brings into question just how much of a sin it is when it's done out of a parent's love for their child, and most readers will be inclined to agree that at the very least, it was understandable why they did what they did.

 - The Sociopath: This might be what Dane is.
 Maybe.
 It's never specified.

 - Title Drop: Jenna describes the way all attention seems to revolve around the Jenna in the home movies as "the adoration of Jenna Fox."

 - Tomato in the Mirror: Jenna even says "I'm not a tomato."

 - Trigger Phrase: Whenever Claire tells Jenna to go to her room, she does.
 Jenna also reacts badly to any mention of her accident.
 She manages to overcome this conditioning with some effort later on.

 - Troubled, but Cute: Ethan.

-- Who Wants to Live Forever?: Jenna thinks this at first when she learns that she can live up to 200 years as long as she remains in a temperate climate, but is shown to have changed her attitude to Living Forever Is Awesome in the "Two Hundred and Sixty Years Later" epilogue - although she does say that she's basically going to commit suicide when her child Kayla reaches a certain age so she won't outlive her daughter.
+- Who Wants to Live Forever?: Jenna thinks this at first when she learns that she can live up to 200 years as long as she remains in a temperate climate, but is shown to have changed her attitude to embracing immortality in the "Two Hundred and Sixty Years Later" epilogue - although she does say that she's basically going to commit suicide when her child Kayla reaches a certain age so she won't outlive her daughter.